Rhenish Republic: "Government" in Koblenz: Separatism across the Rhineland

 On 2 November, the Rathaus was retaken by the separatists, now reinforced by around 1000 members of the "Rhineland protection force" (der Rheinland-Schutztruppen).
 Belgian High Commissar, Baron Rolin-Jaquemyns, responded by ordering an immediate end to the separatist government and called the troops off the streets.
 The City Council convened in the evening and swore loyalty to the German State (Treuebekenntnis zum Deutschen Reich).

 Parallel coup attempts in many Rhenish towns blew up, most of them following much the same pattern.
 Local government representatives and officials were expelled from civic buildings which were taken over.
 The Rhenish tricolour was raised over occupied town halls.
 Notices were posted and leaflets distributed informing citizens of the change of régime.
 However, civic putsches did not prevail everywhere: in Jülich, Mönchengladbach, Bonn and Erkelenz, separatist attempts to take over public buildings were immediately thwarted, sometimes violently: other districts remained entirely untouched by separatist agitation.

-To the north, in Duisburg, separarists inaugurated, on 22 October 1923 a mini-state that would endure for five weeks.
+To the north, in Duisburg, separatists inaugurated, on 22 October 1923 a mini-state that would endure for five weeks.
 Local members of the Rhenish Independence League took to the streets, proclaiming, disingenuously, that their new republic had come into being without any input from the French: attempts to suppress the Duisburg republic more rapidly were nonetheless blocked by the French occupation forces.

 Back in Koblenz, the regional capital, separatists had tried to seize power on 21 October 1923.
 The next day saw hand-to-hand fighting involving the local police.
 During the night of 23 October, Koblenz Castle, which had been out of the limelight since 1914 when the Kaiser had briefly established his wartime headquarters there, was captured by separatists with French military support.
 The occupiers were temporarily evicted by local police the following day, only to renew their occupation that night.

 On 26 October, the French High Commissioner, Paul Tirard, confirmed that the separatists were in possession of effective power (als Inhaber der tatsächlichen Macht).
 Subject to the self-evident superior authority of the occupiers, he stated that they needed to introduce all the necessary measures (alle notwendigen Maßnahmen einleiten).
 Separatist leaders Dorten and Josef Friedrich Matthes interpreted Tirard's intervention as an effective carte blanche from the occupation forces.
 A cabinet was formed and Matthes, as its chairman, designated "Prime Minister of the Rhenish Republic" (Ministerpräsident der rheinischen Republik).